 Typographic hierarchy refers to the order that the text is read.
 The eye is naturally drawn to large or dominant elements, so choose the largest font size for your title, followed by your subtitle, then your body text.

-Choosing fonts with high contrast is a great rule-of-thumb for striking titles and subtitles.
+Choosing fonts with high contrasting fonts is a great rule-of-thumb for striking titles and subtitles.

 The fonts used in the above example contrast each other by featuring different styles—upper case and lower case lines of text.
 The font Anton has been used for the headline ‘weekender’, and Julians Sans One for the subtitle.